Book A Tee Time

 New Business

-Next Meeting: The next meeting of the Nampa Golf Commission is scheduled for 9:00 AM, March 18th at the Harward Recreation Center.
+Next Meeting: The next meeting of the Nampa Golf Commission is scheduled for 9:00 AM, May 20th at the Harward Recreation Center.
 Attendance may be in person or remote.

-Respectfully submitted by Steve Wilson, Golf Commission Secretary.
+Respectfully submitted by Steve Wilson, Commission Secretary.